 In general, companies are moving slowly to change their sales process in order to serve the buyers the way they want to buy.
 But, as the CEO, you can speed that up to win.
 Here are four strategies CEOs and their sales leaders can embrace and employ to turn their team into a sales powerhouse.

-Strategy #1: Become a Team of Modern Sellers
+Strategy #1 for Sustainable Sales: Become a Team of Modern Sellers

 The first question you need to ask as CEO is, do we have a team of modern sellers?
 If not, how can I support sales leadership to change that?
 A modern seller provides the right information to the buyer at the right time.
 Modern sales would be providing that information without having a salesperson involved.
 Some combination is needed.